ID221 HISTORY OF INDUSTRIAL DESIGN I

 Course Objectives

-This course is designed as a must course for the second year industrial design students.
-The first part of the series, which is offered each year within the spring semester, covers mainly the time period from the 19th century industrial revolution until about the years between the two world wars.
-The main objective of the course is to develop a perspective on the historical concepts and significant issues related to design and industrial design.
-Particularly, change, transition and transformation occupy the agenda of the course as formative keywords; for the social and cultural domains of human life underwent a considerable transformation within the changing economic and production relations through the course of the 19th century industrial revolution.
-This opened a niche for the emergence of “industrial design” as a recognized profession later in the 20th century, which, during the 20th century, became an indispensable part of industrial; more a proper term, post-industrial, socio-technological and consumer culture in the West.
-Furthermore, this situation is gradually becoming similar for Turkey.
-As a candidate industrial designer, to reflect upon these issues will eventually help to place the role of oneself generally within the technological and consumer culture of today’s system of industrial, economic and social relations.
+This course is designed as a must course for the second-year industrial design students.
+The course aims to make a survey of the development of design practice in production sector and the outline of the transformation of production system from the mid-18th century pre-industrialization period also focusing on the earlier craft production system, and the following industrialization period, then the development of industrial design during modernization period to today.
+Following the early periods, it is indispensable to focus on modernism and the modernist assumptions/understanding/teachings behind design and industrial design, so to make a survey of modern design and industrial design to identify/understand/reflect upon the theoretical underpinnings of modernism in the practical and theoretical aspects of design and industrial design.
+The main objective of the course is to develop a critical perspective on the historical transformation, concepts and significant issues related to the development of modern design and industrial design.
+Particularly, change, transition and transformation occupy the agenda of the course as formative concepts; for the social, cultural and economic domains have undergone a considerable transformation and change within the changing economic, social and production relations through the course of the 19th century industrial revolution and the following 20th century capitalist system.
+The early 20th century developments opened a niche for the emergence of “industrial design” as a recognized profession when it has become an indispensable part of industrial; later post-industrial, socio-technological and consumer culture in the West.
+Furthermore, this situation has been gradually becoming similar for Turkey.
+As a candidate industrial designer, to reflect upon these issues will eventually and hopefully help to place the role of oneself generally within the technological and consumer culture of today’s system of industrial, economic and social relations.

 Course Content